Back to all Advice

 Role models

 Role models are people who are effective in areas you want to succeed in.
 They may be productive students, junior faculty members, thought leaders, or people with work-life balance.
 Your first task is to identify these people.
 Ideally, you can observe your role model up close and ask them questions, but people you have learned about through biographies or other means can also be role models.
-Your second task is to identify what characteristics seem to make them effective, relative to the characteristics of others.
-Do they have a particular way of choosing their priorities?
-Do they have particular schedules or habits when performing their work?
-You need not copy anybody exactly, but the exercise of studying the habits and behaviors that make people successful is a great way to learn how to model your own life.
+Your second task is to identify the characteristics that make them effective.
+Do they have a particular way of choosing priorities?
+Do they have particular schedules or habits for performing their work?
+You need not copy them exactly, but studying the habits and behaviors of successful people is a great way to learn how to model your own life.

 Mentors

 Mentors are people who can provide you personal guidance concerning specific situations and challenges that you may be facing.
 Mentoring can happen with many different levels of intensity.
-It may be a senior person at another institution that you ask a question to once a year.
-Or it may be a peer with slightly more experience than you, with whom you check in weekly.
+It may be a senior person at another institution that you ask a question to once a year at a conference.
+Or it may be a peer with whom you check in weekly.
 It may be somebody with whom you have an official ‘mentor’ relationship, or it may be a trusted person you occasionally reach out to.
 Regardless of the level of interaction, keep in mind that mentoring is not a one-way street.
-Be respectful of your mentor’s time–be prepared with thoughtful questions when you reach out, and make sure to share with your mentor what successes you have achieved and how their advice has helped you.
+Be respectful of your mentor’s time: be prepared with thoughtful questions when you reach out, and make sure to share with your mentor what successes you have achieved and how their advice has helped you.
 You will be surprised by the number of people willing to share some advice, but in return, make sure they can enjoy the knowledge that their effort had a positive impact.

-Also, your advisor is a mentor, so make sure to utilize their expertise.
+Your research advisor is a mentor, so make sure to utilize their expertise.
 Ask them on occasion about their advice on other professional topics, and about how they navigated the early stages of their career.
-Most advisors are happy to share their knowledge, and when my advisees ask me other questions, I take it as a positive sign that they are thoughtful about their career.
+Many advisors are happy to share their knowledge, and when my advisees ask me other questions, I take it as a positive sign that they are being thoughtful about their career.

 Always be thinking